sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-echo/index.md

 New Line (\n): Break lines for better readability.

-echo -e "Welcome to\nSite Bay Hosting"
+echo -e "Welcome to\nSiteBay Hosting"

 Tabs (\t): Indent text for structured output.

-echo -e "Site Bay\tWordPress Hosting"
+echo -e "SiteBay\tWordPress Hosting"

 Removing Trailing New Line

 The -n option suppresses the trailing new line, keeping the output on the same line:

-echo -n "Loading Site Bay Dashboard..."
+echo -n "Loading SiteBay Dashboard..."

 Displaying Directories and Files